codemancers/rbkit/README.md

 #### Install zmq and msgpack

+On OSX - Using `homebrew` following command should suffice:

 ```
 ~> brew install zeromq
 ~> brew install msgpack
 ```

+On Linux - we recommend to download these libraries from their respective home pages and manually compiling and installing.

 At some point, we will bundle these two C libraries during gem installations but for now, this has to suffice.